 The second case study is a self-consumption PV power plant operated by the Spanish company Himalaya Sol.
-It is a fixed 9 kW peak power plant installed in the rooftop of a single family dwelling.
+It is a fixed 9 kWp plant installed in the rooftop of a single family dwelling.
 It started the operation in February 2017 and consists of 36 GFM 220-250 monocrystalline silicon modules manufactured by the company Wuxi Guofei Green Energy Source Co.
-Ltd. The PV modules are installed in a fixed structure with a slope of 32 degrees and oriented 6 degrees East azimuth angle.
+Ltd. (see table 3).
+The PV modules are installed in a fixed structure with a slope of 32 degrees and oriented 6 degrees East azimuth angle.
 The modules have a unit peak power of 250 W and its power output is optimized by a P300 optimizer from Solar Edge, as the installation is affected by a high number of shadows (due to the architectural configuration).

-The PV modules are organized in 3 serial strings which consists of 13, 13 and 10 modules respectively.
+The PV modules are organized in 3 series strings which consists of two strings of 13 modules and one string of 10 modules.
 The power output from each string is transformed from DC to AC by a 3 kW nominal power inverter manufactured by Solar Edge.
 Each inverter includes the necessary protections.

-As the energy injection to the power grid is not allowed in this installation (it has been regularized as Type 1 self-consumption facility) a relay regulates and/or disconnects the power plant in case the consumption gets lower than the power output.
+As the energy injection to the power grid is not allowed in this installation (it has been regularized as Type 1 self-consumption facility according to [41]) a relay regulates and/or disconnects the power plant in case the consumption gets lower than the power output.

 Due to the novelty of the installation, only the preliminary analysis has been carried out in this case.
 Thus, only the initial modules test and the geodatabase generation have been done.